 Compost alone is not enough to guarantee optimal germination or seed growth.
 If you are making your own seed starting mix, be sure to sterilize compost by placing a thin layer in the oven at 250* until the soil reaches 180*.
 Don’t overheat as it will cause the breakdown of essential nutrients.

 Vermiculite is also an extremely beneficial component of any soil medium.
-While the name sounds scary, it’s really only ground up rocks that are heated until they pop like popcorn.
-This allows the rocks to hold on to a ton of water and also allow aeration for the roots of seedlings.
+While the name sounds scary, it’s really only ground-up rocks that are heated until they pop like popcorn.
+This allows the rocks to hold on to a ton of water and also allows aeration for the roots of seedlings.
 Although vermiculite is able to be used on its own for starting seeds, it isn’t recommended.
 Vermiculite contains zero nutrients meaning sprouted seeds would need to be transplanted into another growing medium.
 Who has time for that?

 Like vermiculite, perlite has its place in seed starting as well.
 Instead of rocks, perlite is made from volcanic glass that is heated until it pops much like vermiculite.
 Additionally, perlite is more porous allowing for better drainage and aeration.
 Used together, vermiculite and perlite help maintain moisture levels to prevent disease and root rot.

-Coconut coir fibers are becoming increasingly popular as soil amendments and seed starting medium due to its superiority over peat moss by providing soil stability, water absorption, and drainage, and sustained fertilization.
+Coconut coir fibers are becoming increasingly popular as soil amendments and seed starting medium due to their superiority over peat moss by providing soil stability, water absorption, and drainage, and sustained fertilization.
 Being naturally free from disease, coconut coir reduces the chance of disease or pest infestations.